-- · passes the TAKS/EOC test in the subject area; and - · currently passing the course; and - no more than 3 days of ISC per semester and - no more than I day of Saturday Guidance Center; and - no days of suspension or assignment to the Guidance Center, Summit or JJAEP - no more than 3 absences per semester (exceptions are official school business approved by college days, death in family and religious holy days.
+- at least an 80 average for the 3 previous six weeks, OR passes the EOC test in the subject area; and - · currently passing the course; and - no more than 3 days of ISC per semester; and - no more than 1 day of Saturday Guidance Center; and - no days of suspension or assignment to the Guidance Center, Summit or JJAEP; and - no more than 3 absences per semester (exceptions are official school business approved by college days, death in family and religious holy days: and - (for an AP course) must take College Board Advanced Placement Exam.

 A student will not be exempt for any other reason except for the reasons listed above and this applies to all subject areas.
 Decisions regarding waivers and exam exemption may not be appealed.
-The principal has the sole authority to grant or deny the TAKS/EOC Exemption Policy.